marzwick/DemoSite/site/src/intro.md

 ### Good Teaching

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Identify what aspects of teaching science are personally motivating for you.
+    - Reconsider how you think of the course material and the role of instructors and students in the course.
+    - Connect good science teaching with intentional course design, inclusive learning, and iterative approaches.
+    - Understand key concepts and principles:
+        - Good teaching moves away from the instructor covering content toward the student learning science.
+        - Change can be achieved at many levels.
+The STC focuses on what instructors have agency to change: the classroom.
+        - Good teaching is intentional, inclusive, and iterative.

 **Good teaching moves from covering content to learning science.**

 To integrate science authentically into teaching requires moving beyond a mindset of “covering the content” toward designing experiences in which students actively develop the essential knowledge, skills, and mindsets that align with how science is practiced.